exiang/open_hub_wiki/Development-Environment-Setup.md

   * Staging - this is the staging site for beta testing (e.g. https://hub.mymagic.my)
   * Production - this is your live site (e.g. https://central.mymagic.my)

-## Local Dev Setup (docker)
+## Setup with Docker
-This is the highly recommended setup method compared to the manual way. use docker from repo: magic_docker7.
+To setup Docker on local development server, we highly recommend using docker than the manual way.
+Use docker from repo: magic_docker7.
 Refer to the setup documents there